 - The service goes away.

-Services like Plug and Play, Windows Update, and the user mode driver framework service are all trigger-started in Windows 8, in contrast to Windows 7, where these services were always running.
+Services like Plug and Play, Windows Update, and the user-mode driver framework service are all trigger-started, where these services were always running.

-Microsoft has also added new set of functionalities to Windows 8.
+Microsoft has also added a new set of functionalities to Windows.
 Some of this new functionality is packaged in the form of new services.
 Of these new services, two are auto-started; all others are manual or trigger-started.

-All this will help in reducing the runtime memory in Windows 8.
+All this will help in reducing the runtime memory in Windows.
 You can see the memory usage pattern for each in the Task Manager.